eddie-hernandez/recd-recs-tracker-server/readme.md

 **New Year?
 New Music!**

 I must say, there's few things in this world I love recommending as much as I love recommending a good ol' classic album I fancy.
 Incredibly so, there are good souls in my circle who repay the favor and share albums they think I should listen to!
 But the fact of the matter is, I have such a hard time keeping track of what I have and haven't listened to already.

 That's why I created Rec'd Recs – a tracker that allows you to add, see, edit, and delete any album anyone has recommended to you!
 Last year, I personally actually used a google spreadsheet to track all of this information down, but this time around, we're goin' full-stack!

 Users can make an account, see their list of recommended albums, and even add their own liner notes once they're finished listening to a record!
 Within the liner notes, users will be able to rate an album, add a track that stood out to them the most, as well as jot any notes down about the album that they feel necessary.
 Welcome to Rec'd Recs!

 ## Wireframes

+**Sign-Up Page**

 ![Sign-Up Page](/images/Sign-Up%20Page.png)

+**Login Page**

 ![Login Page](/images/Login%20Page.png)

+**Index/Show Albums**

 ![Index/Show Albums](/images/Show.png)

+**Index/Show Albums (Adding Album/Added Liner Notes)**

 ![Index/Show Albums (Adding Album/Added Liner Notes)](/images/Show%202.png)